Pithikos/bootchain/README.md

 the latest bootstrap.
 After that we need to combine signals with pipe.
 Namely we signal the previous child that we have created a pipe that it can read.

+##How does export_var work?

+It essentially appends the variable in a file.
+Then bootchain just exports each individual variable to the next child.